conan-io/conan-io.github.io/_posts/2023-08-22-introducing-new-conan-clion-plugin.markdown

     <img  src="{{ site.baseurl }}/assets/post_images/2023-08-22/clion-new-project.png" style="display: block; margin-left: auto; margin-right: auto;" alt="CLion new CMake project"/>
 </p>

-Then select the project location and the language standard you want to use and click on "Create".
+Then select the project location and the language standard you want to use, and click on "Create".

 ## Configuring the plugin

-Go to the “Conan” tool tab in the bottom of the IDE.
+Go to the “Conan” tool tab at the bottom of the IDE.
 You will see that the only enabled action in the toolbar of the plugin is the one with the 🔧 (wrench) symbol, click on it.

 <p class="centered">